 You will need to be open-minded with regard to treatments.
-When planning your treatments it is best to focus on four different areas:
+When planning your treatments it is best to focus on five different areas:

 - Using medical treatments the best you can, e.g. drugs such as nortriptyline and gabapentin, and anaesthetic gels.